Liwmo/liwmo.github.io/_posts/2017-10-16-gradient-descent-part-1.markdown

 $$\hat{y} = \theta_0 + x\theta_1 $$

-where $$\theta_0$$ is the y-intercept and $$\theta_1$$ is the slope.
+where $$\theta_0$$ is the y-intercept (bias) and $$\theta_1$$ is the slope (weight).
 However, how do we determine these parameters?
-If you had a similar high school experience, then you may have been taught to plug points into a calculator and magically compute the regression line.
+If you had a high school experience similar to me, then you may have been taught to plug points into a calculator and magically compute the regression line.
 This time however, we'll be doing things from scratch, and trust me, the payoff will be well worth the cost (function).

 Suppose we have a model and some points.
 We can then compute how far off our model's predicted $$\hat{y}$$ is from the real $$y$$ by taking a difference.
 Here's an example: